33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

 Two QA findings shaped the pre-handoff load: every hero section required a CSS gradient-overlay fix to match the Figma black-and-white treatment — a template default that did not apply the colour-mode overlay — and the homepage reviews anchor was initially a bare fragment (#reviews) where the correct form was the full absolute URL including page path, caught before the agency reviewed the build.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that nothing ships with an open check.
+The agency ran its own checks post-handoff with its own tools, surfacing issues into the shared backlog for our fix loop until they signed off.

 Results